 They sourced materials for the workshops with sustainability in mind, two successful examples of this which enhanced the project process were the bespoke project notebooks designed for workshop participants to capture their ideas throughout the workshops in June, are handmade from recycled materials by Cork based small business Badly Made Books.

-When sourcing workshop materials, consideration was given to if an eco alternative could be sourced.
-This started as a sustainability practice, but some materials sourced enhanced the project process as a result.
+When sourcing workshop materials, consideration was given to eco alternatives and if they could be sourced.
+This started as a sustainability practice, but as the project developed some materials sourced enhanced the projects creative process as a result.
 For example Natural Watercolours made from extracts of flowers, leaves, fruits and roots, were sourced from Irish Sustainability Supplier Klee paper in Dublin.
 The pastel hue from this palette even fed into the eventual colour scheme developed for the project branding.

-Project partners Iarnród Éireann Irish Rail kindly provided decommissioned railway materials from their Port-Laoise Hub for the artists to experiment with upcycling into the final sculptural artwork.
-The location of the artists’ sculpture is the old cattle loading dock at Kilcoole station, consideration of the passers-by on train or by foot, fed into the final design and placement of the onsite artwork.
-Consideration of both minimising biodiversity impact on the site, as well as visually celebrating the work of BirdWatch Ireland and NPSW to protect little terns were important features in the design process of the artists.
+Project partners Iarnród Éireann Irish Rail kindly provided decommissioned railway materials from their Railway Sleeper Production facility in Portlaoise for the artists to experiment with upcycling into the final artwork.
+The location of the artists’ sculpture is the old cattle loading dock at Kilcoole station.
+Consideration of passers-by on train and by foot, fed into the final design, pace and placement of the piece onsite.
+Working closing with Iarnród Éireann Irish Rails Ecologist and Environmental team, the biodiversity onsite and planting to enhancing the area were important collaborations.
+These fed into in the final artist design; who aim to visually celebrate the work of Birdwatch Ireland and NPSW locally for Little Terns.

 The first phase involved sketching, testing, playing, thinking about measurements for the sculpture, and considering potential shapes, colours and materials for the birds.
 The artists experimented with reworking some of these materials in Moneypenny’s Blacksmithing Forge, on the Newry Canal outside Portadown, with expert consultation from their resident Blacksmith Jonny Kerr.